For more blog posts go to www.elysiumspassage.com

 SUMMARY OF ELYSIUM'S PASSAGE: THE SUMMIT

-The Summit is the first in a series of five Elysium narrations regarding a young British philosopher named James Phillips who finds himself living in an altered state of reality while still remaining on earth.
+This the first in a series of five Elysium narrations regarding a young British philosopher named James Phillips, who finds himself living in an altered state of reality while still remaining on earth.

 "Quietly, gently, and without imposition, the Author unfolds the pages, creating an intricate, interlocking bridge spanning the chasm between mind and heart.
 Renewing, refreshing, restoring.
 In my bereavement, it was vigil and light…"